RMistela/NeuralControl/Usefull/Why you want to vectorize.md

   DELTA2 = delta3*a2';
   DELTA2 = delta4*a3';
 ```
-Now the time required to burst through all parameters takes aproximately 1075 sec, which is about 10 times faster than a loop.
+Now the time required to burst through all parameters takes aproximately 1075 sec ~ 17 mins.
+Much faster